Heraldry Symbols & What They Mean

 It was used as a mark to distinguish the arms of one branch of a family from those of another, and in some cases the orlewas used as a symbol of honour.

-Though their appearance is quite different, the function and symbolic meaning of a water-bouget and a bucket are similar.
+Though their appearance is quite different, the function and symbolic meaning of a water-bouget and a bucket are similar in heraldry.

 A water-bouget is a bag made from the skin of a goat or sheep what was used for carrying water on military expeditions.
 The apparatus looks like a yoke with two large bags hanging down from it and a stick that goes through both attachments to form handles on either side.